necroware/sbcms/README.md

 without knowing that, I probably wouldn't try to solve the problem myself.
 Meanwhile he also opened his work to the world, which you can find on [vogons.org](https://www.vogons.org/viewtopic.php?f=5&t=66361)

+Thanks to Paddy for testing the logic with the quite rare and very different SB2.0 clone Anchor Electronics J98MF-002.